Updated 9 November 2022

 What’s a graduate job?

 A graduate job is likely to be an entry-level junior role requiring a qualification or specialised skills and knowledge to perform the duties well.
-What makes it different to a graduate program is that it doesn’t have a learning and development program attached or specified duration.
-You are hired to perform the job at hand.
+What makes it different to a graduate program is that it doesn’t have a learning and development program attached or specified duration - you are hired to perform the job at hand.
+Some may actually prefer this because they might be able to progress faster or specialise in a certain field earlier than they would be able to in a structured graduate program!

-You’ll probably come across graduate jobs in smaller organisations who don’t hire a large number of graduates for a structured development program to be economical.
+You’ll probably come across graduate jobs in smaller organisations who don’t hire a large number of graduates for a structured development program to be economical or are simply looking to fill a role within their organisation.
 However, depending on the employer, they may still allocate a development budget as part of their offer.

 What’s an internship?